 An Enrollee that is a disadvantaged community shall incorporate and implement its identified System Resiliency Actions in a one-time Sewer System Management Plan update as specified in section 5.3.1 of this General Order.

-IMPLEMENTATION OF UPDATED OPERATION AND MAINTENANCE PROGRAM
+IMPLEMENTATION OF OPERATION AND MAINTENANCE PROGRAM

-The Sewer System Management Plan must include implementation of, at minimum, the following operation and maintenance activities and protocols for its sanitary sewer system:
+The Sewer System Management Plan must include implementation of, at minimum, the following operation and maintenance activities and protocols for its sanitary sewer system, if applicable:

-Continued implementation of routine system operation and maintenance that is effective in preventing system spills; Implementation of updated technologies, equipment, and practices for reducing and preventing spills;
+Routine system operation and maintenance including planned schedules and frequencies for preventative cleaning activities;

+Condition assessments or inspections, identify planned schedules, frequencies, and appropriate techniques for identifying system defects, the planned amount (percentage) of Enrollee’s system to be assessed each year, and a justification for the schedule;

 Remediation plans for roots, fats, oils, grease, rags, and flushable paper products causing blockages or other performance problems;

-Modified system operations and maintenance to address high-risk, high-priority system or program problem areas;

-Rehabilitation and replacement of critical infrastructure and system components; and
+Rehabilitation and replacement of critical infrastructure and system components;

-Stormwater management to prevent infrastructure failures directly and indirectly caused by storm events.
+Stormwater management to minimize impacts to infrastructure caused by storm events.

 Staffing, contractor, and training needs to implement Operation and Maintenance Program modifications;